tonysathre/CitrixAutoDeploy/README.md

 By default the task is set to start every day at 5:00 AM, and run every hour after that, but the settings can be modified in Task Scheduler.
 For testing you can run the Citrix Autodeploy scheduled task manually.

 ### Configuration
-You will need to configure which machine catalogs and delivery groups you want to monitor in the file [`citrix_autodeploy_config.json`](citrix_autodeploy_config.json.example).
-The example config file that's included contains the following:
+You will need to configure which machine catalogs and delivery groups you want to monitor in the [`citrix_autodeploy_config.json`](citrix_autodeploy_config.json.example).
+The included example config file  contains the following:
 ```json
 {
     "AutodeployMonitors" : {